The Ocean-Friendly Choice

 Is it from forage fish—such as anchovies and sardines?

+Is it from forage fish—such as anchovies and sardines?
 Many fish oils on the market are sourced from a group called “forage fish.”
 These are small species that make up an essential part of the marine food web.
 Unfortunately, it’s a common commercial practice to overharvest forage fish.
 They’re caught in huge quantities for industrial uses, including manufacture of fertilizer, paint, linoleum… and fish oil products.
-When this vital link in the food chain is compromised, the survival of many other, larger species is also affected.
+If this vital link in the food chain is compromised, the survival of many other, larger species is also affected.

 Is it from farmed fish—such as farmed salmon?